Want the Open Secret for Successful Supply Chain Management?

 5. Warehousing

-You will likely need to partner with a warehouse to store and eventually distribute your products.
-While the warehouse should have its own Warehouse Management System, you’ll still need to manage any payments to the warehouse, packaging needs (Step 4!), and maintain transparency between your company, your warehouse and transportation partners, and your customers.
+Your warehouse will store and eventually distribute your products.
+While the warehouse should have its own Warehouse Management System, you’ll still need to manage any payments to the warehouse, packaging needs, and maintain end-to-end transparency.

 6. Delivery

-After a customer places an order, you’ll need systems in place to ensure the delivery of your product.
-It doesn’t matter if you partner with a 3PL or if you decide on direct delivery; customers will expect transparency throughout the delivery process, as well as a quick delivery with no mistakes to their order.
-It will be up to you to manage these customer needs and provide a trustworthy experience and earn repeat customers.
+Once a customer places an order, have systems in place to ensure the delivery of your product.
+It doesn’t matter if you partner with a 3PL or if you decide on direct delivery; customers will expect transparency throughout the delivery process, as well as a speedy and mistake-free delivery.

 7. Payment Processing